 The newly kitted out 'Old' Brooder, together with the recently restored Shepherd's Hut adjacent, provides very comfortable accommodation for those who don’t have a big budget.
 The 'Old' is a misnomer - it is a stylish, modern new build bunkhouse on an old site!
 The furnishings are quirky and definitely different - joiner-made oak bunk beds with thick comfortable mattresses (and conventional beds for those who don’t like bunks), church pews for kitchen seats, local elm table and benches, maps and artwork on the walls, Moroccan goatskin lamps, Mexican wall tiles and Spanish floor tiles, 200 year old stained glass in the upstairs loo - and a riot of colour with Indian Kantha bedspreads to liven up each bedroom.
 It is centrally heated throughout.

 Sleeping and showering arrangements

-The bunkhouse sleeps 20 guests in four rooms (2 x 2, 2 x 8) and a lovingly restored Shepherd's Hut (1 x 2) with four loos and showers including a wet room for the less mobile.
+The bunkhouse sleeps 22 guests in four bedrooms (2 x 2, 2 x 8) and a lovingly restored Shepherd's Hut (1 x 2) with four loos and showers including a wet room for the less mobile.
 Upstairs there is a large sunny attic bedroom with 8 beds and its own loo and shower next door.
 Downstairs there are two bunk bedrooms sleeping two and one long, thin dormitory-type bedroom sleeping 8 in four bunk beds – with access to three loos and three showers (one being a wet room).
 Each guest has their own light so they can get up in the middle of the night without waking everyone else, and ample plugs and sockets for charging all your modern gadgets.
 Ample hot towel rails will ensure you keep your towels dry!

 Communal space to dine and socialise